Folkington Manor: Folkington Manor Stables

 The main stable yard has 17 boxes, tack rooms and feed rooms and lies immediately west of the house.
 Folkington Manor Stables was formerly a horse racing training establishment.
 Today Folkington Manor Stables operates a small, exclusive, part livery service.
 An outdoor school measuring approximately 65 x 35m serves the stables as well as direct access to the stunning South Downs.

 Notable owners

 Former owners include Rupert Gwynne, MP for Eastbourne 1910–24 and father of food writer, Elizabeth David, who inherited the house from his father.
 On his death the house passed into the hands of his younger brother Roland Gwynne, Mayor of Eastbourne 1928–31, and the possible lover of suspected serial killer John Bodkin Adams.

+The owner since 2010 is Harry Brünjes.

 Popular culture

 The house was used as a location for the 1948 film version of the George Moore novel Esther Waters.
 The film, directed by Ian Dalrymple and Peter Proud, starred Kathleen Ryan (in the title role), Dirk Bogarde (as William Latch), Cyril Cusack, Ivor Barnard and Fay Compton.
 The story of an unmarried housemaid who becomes pregnant and is abandoned by her footman lover, Esther Waters was the most "English" of his novels.
 Moore had just returned to England after abandoning his brief interest in the Irish Renaissance theatre movement in 1901, in which he was a founder of the Irish Literary Theatre.